Using Templates Editor

 Key benefits are:

-• Highlight and link promotions and offers for your customers directly from their Account Dashboard.
+Highlight and link promotions and offers directly from your customers' Account Dashboard.

-• Any changes that you make are applied immediately, so it is quick and easy to update WebShop as you go along.
+Any changes you make are applied immediately, making it quick and easy to update WebShop as you go along.

 Introducing terms and concepts used in this article